 Can I do that myself?
 Yes, you can.

-At Monkey Wrench Plumbing, we’ve flushed countless tankless water heaters, and we’ve seen how LA water can negatively affect them.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we’ve flushed countless tankless water heaters, and we’ve seen how LA water can negatively affect them.
 So we created this step-by-step guide so you can make sure you flush your tankless water heater correctly.

 In this article, you will learn the basics of tankless water heater maintenance, what you’ll need to flush your water heater, and the four steps to correctly clean the internal parts of your tankless water heater.
 You will also leave knowing a lot more about your water heater than ever before.